The Shore of Women: Synopsis

 Thousands of years after a devastating nuclear war, men are the outcasts, rejected by the women they once oppressed.
 They live outside the city walls, bereft of the bounty of the women's non-violent civilization.
 They live in small bands, scavenging and hunting, killing and bonding.
 They know nothing of real women, but worship the image of women through The Lady, a goddess who rewards them with erotic dreams when they lie on a couch in her temple, and ensures the continuation of the race of man by sending boy-children out of the cities.
 This belief is reinforced through a virtual reality system controlled by the women.
 While the men are immersed in these visions, their semen is collected for purposes of procreation.

-The women live mostly peaceful unremarkable lives, though they must keep an eye on the men, ensuring they do not create large, permanent settlements, or advance technologically—after all, they nearly destroyed everything and cannot be trusted.
+The women live peaceful lives, though they must keep an eye on the men, ensuring they do not create large, permanent settlements, or advance technologically—after all, they nearly destroyed everything and cannot be trusted.

 Laissa is a young woman who begins to question the tenets of her society, after she sees a woman and her daughter banished for murder, presumably headed to their deaths.
 She is also dealing with her own mother, who is reluctant to give up her male child.
 Laissa is a member of the upper-class "Mothers of the City", the intellectual and political leaders who ensure that their way of life continues, and the only women permitted to have male children.
 Her girlfriend leaves her, because her questioning the system makes her "politically undesirable", and so she moves closer to the "normal" women, the artisan and tradeswomen class.